Armida Barelli: Life

-Pope Benedict XV received her in a private audience on 28 September 1918 and appointed her as the President of the National Girls' Youth of Catholic Action and held that post until 1946.
+Pope Benedict XV received her in a private audience on 28 September 1918 and appointed her as the president of the National Girls' Youth of Catholic Action and held that post until 1946.
 It was her original wish to serve in the missions despite the pope's insistence that her mission was in Italy.
 With Gemelli in 1919 in Assisi she established the Third Order Franciscan Sisters of the Social Kingship of the Sacred Heart.
-Barelli opened a home for the poor in northern China as well as an institute for religious vocations in 1920 and in 1921 founded the "Ring of Resurrection" magazine.
-In November 1921 - at the behest of Benedict XV - she established the "Society of Friends of the Catholic University".
+Barelli opened a home for the poor in northern China as well as an institute for religious vocations in 1920 and in 1921 founded the Ring of Resurrection magazine.
+In November 1921 – at the behest of Benedict XV – she established the Society of Friends of the Catholic University.

-Alongside Gemelli, Ludovico Necchi, Francesco Olgiati and Ernesto Lobardo, she established the Istituto Giuseppe Toniolo di Studi Superiori and it was recognized by the Italian Minister of Education Benedetto Croce on 24 June 1920.
+Alongside Agostino Gemelli, Ludovico Necchi, Francesco Olgiati and Ernesto Lobardo, she established the Istituto Giuseppe Toniolo di Studi Superiori and it was recognized by the Italian Minister of Education, Benedetto Croce, on 24 June 1920.
 Benedict XV approved it around the same time which allowed for it to be inaugurated around the same time.
 In 1936 she established a girls' college named the Marianum College.

 Pope Pius XII appointed her in 1946 as the Deputy President of Catholic Action and she held that title until 1949.
 In 1948 she - alongside Gemelli - renamed their religious congregation with the name of the Secular Institute of the Missionaries of the Kingship of Christ in order to spread the Franciscan charism.
 That same year, she favored the Christian Democrats in the general election in order to prevent the victory of the Italian Communist Party.

 In 1949 she began to suffer the effects of a progressive and an incurable disease and on 8 January 1952 suffered paralysis in her right hand.
 On 15 August 1952 she was visited by Gemelli, only to die mere hours later.
 She was buried on the following 17 August in Marzio and her remains were transferred to Milan on 8 March 1953.
 Upon his death in 1959, Gemelli was buried alongside her.